Nonlinear Hall effect in topological Dirac semimetals in parallel magnetic field: Model and Formalism

 \subsection{Tilted massive Dirac fermion}

-We begin by considering the following two-band model Hamiltonian in two spatial dimensions~\cite{Du2021,Dong2025}: \beg \en Pauli matrices $\hat\sigma_i$ act in a space of underlying Kramers doublets and $m$ determines the magnitude of the ferroelectric distortion~\cite{Liu2013,Serbyn2014}.
+We begin by considering the following two-band model Hamiltonian in two spatial dimensions~\cite{Du2021,Dong2025}: \beg \en In crystalline topological insulators Pauli matrices $\hat\sigma_i$ act in a space of underlying Kramers doublets and $m$ is determined by the magnitude of the ferroelectric distortion~\cite{Liu2013,Serbyn2014}.
+Here we focus on the strained transition metal dichalcogenides (TMDs) realization of the Hamiltonian \eqref{Eq1} (see App.~\ref{app:model} for details).
+In these systems the Pauli matrices act in the space of orbitals comprising the conduction and valence bands.
+Based on DFT calculations the conduction band at $\pm \bm{K}$ are formed by the $d_{z^2}$ atomic transition metal orbitals.
+The valence band at $\pm \bm{K}$ has a $d_{x^2-y^2} \pm i d_{xy}$ orbital character \cite{Fang2015,Model1}.
+Both valence and conduction band wave functions are even in the basal plane mirror operation $(m_z)$.

+The model \eqref{Eq1} ignored the actual spin.
+In principle one has two copies of the Hamiltonian \eqref{Eq1} per spin.
 This Hamiltonian represents a minimal effective model for the surface states in crystalline topological insulator SnTe and monolayer WTe$_2$ as it describes electrons with dispersion determined by the two tilted massive Dirac cones located at momenta $\pm K$ of the two-dimensional Brillouin zone, as shown in Fig.~\ref{Fig:tilted} \cite{Model3,Model1,Model2}.

 Furthermore, we assume the scalar potential disorder $U(\br)$ with the white-noise Gaussian statistics $\left\langle U(\br)U(\br')\right\rangle_{\textrm{dis}}={\delta(\br-\br')}/({2\pi\nu_F\tau})$, where $\tau^{-1}$ is the disorder scattering rate and $\nu_F$ is the single-particle density of states per spin at the Fermi level.
 In the first part of this work, we will be interested in transport properties in the absence of a magnetic field, and for this reason it has not been included into Eq.~(\ref{Eq1}).
 Lastly, parameter $\alpha$ in Eq.~(\ref{Eq1}) accounts for the tilt of the Dirac cones.

 We find it convenient to work in the eigenbasis of Hamiltonian~(\ref{Eq1}), $\hat{H}_{s K}(\bk)=\sum_{\eta=1}^2\veps_{\bk s}^{(\eta)}|u_{s\eta}(\bk)\rangle\langle u_{s\eta}(\bk)|$, where $s=\pm1$ is the valley index and the eigenenergies are given by \beg \veps_{\bk s}^{(\eta)}=s\alpha k_x+(-1)^\eta\sqrt{m^2+v^2k^2}. \en The corresponding eigenvectors are \beg \en Here we have introduced the shorthand notation $b_\bk=\sqrt{m^2+v^2k^2}$ and $\tan\varphi_\bk=k_y/k_x$.